mrgeoffrich/new-vite-tailwind-shadcn/SETUP-5-FINAL.md

 Copy the folders under @skills_to_copy/ into the .claude/skills folder in the new application.

-## Step 27: Update all npm pages to latest

-Go through all the packages and make sure we are running the latest version of all the npm packages..

 ## Step 28: Run a /init on the new project

 Get Claude to create a new CLAUDE.md for the new project.